 Get your children as involved as you can in the planning of the actual move.
 Give them specific areas of the old house to help pack and employ a moving company to make the load easier on everyone.
 As soon as you have your new home purchased or rented, draw out a floor plan and have everyone help decide where the furniture will be placed and what new pieces will be needed.

-Allow your children to pick out their individual rooms and help them begin to arrange their own furniture on paper.
-Go to a paint store and have them choose new colors for their respective spaces, and purchase coordinating accessories such as posters, pictures, linens, and whatever your budget will allow so they will feel that their new space is welcoming and personal.
+Allow your children to pick out their rooms and help them begin to arrange their furniture on paper.
+Go to a paint store and have them choose new colors for their rooms.
+You can also purchase coordinating accessories such that fit your budget.

 Provide Family Bonding

 You can use this stressful time to come together as a unit.
 There will be a common goal of moving to a strange town and acclimating to a completely different environment.
 This should bring family members together as they plan and anticipate the process.
-Yes, there will be tense moments and times of sadness and regret, but parents can use these times to discuss the move and how it will benefit the entire family.
+Yes, there will be tense moments and times of sadness and regret.
+Parents can use these times to discuss the move and how it will benefit the entire family.

-If you think the moving process might be a bit too stressful on familial relations, take a second look at your plans.
-If you were planning on doing all the heavy lifting yourself, consider a company like Bekins Van Lines Inc that could do it for you.
-If your kids are having a hard time watching things leave the house, consider sending them on a daytrip with neighbors or relatives to reduce some stress.
+If you think the moving process might be a bit too stressful, take a second look at your plans.
+If your kids are having a hard time with the packing process, send them on a day trip to reduce some stress.

-As is clearly evident, you can help your family become excited and interested about the new home and neighborhood.
-Be proactive and begin some of these suggestions as soon as plans to move are in motion for a smoother, less stressful transition.
+As is evident, you can help your family become excited and interested in the new home and neighborhood.
+Be proactive and involve your kids with making moving plans.

 1 Comment